Arda-Mehmet-Dincer/Telephone_Directory/README.md

-In this project i tried to code a simple telephone directory by using qt designer and PyQt5 library on python.
+In this project i tried to code a simple telephone directory app by using qt designer and PyQt5 library on python.
 Also i did it with SQL using databases.

 <br>